nokia/ntt/docs/reference.md

 ## ntt build
+_Note, the build command is only available for Nokia internal environments._

 The build command provides package manager functionality and builds a test executable.
-Note, we build command is only available for Nokia internal environments.

 If no arguments are specified ntt builds a test executable from current directory.
 Use environment variable `PARALLEL_BUILD_JOBS` to specify how many build steps shall be executed in parallel (default is number of CPU cores).
 Imported ASN1 files will be pass to OSS ASN.1 toolchain, every C and C++ file will be compiled into a K3 runtime plugin.

 ## ntt completion